Learn Today to Inspire Others Tomorrow

 At SFC, you’ll get the personalized attention you need to become an effective educator, and the field experience to be an instructional leader.
 Our professors have decades of experience in New York City schools as both teachers and administrators.
 Even in a tight teaching market, our graduates are getting jobs right out of St. Francis.

 Our technology-rich professional studies programs incorporate theory, field experience, supported pedagogy, and a semester of full-time, supervised student teaching.
-Candidates accepted into the Teacher Education program prepare for Initial New York State Certification in either Childhood Education, Adolescence Education or Physical Education.
+Candidates accepted into the Teacher Education program prepare for Initial New York State Certification in either Childhood Education, and Adolescence Education.

 - General liberal education